MominKasmani/fake-news-detector/multiclass_classification/README.md

-You can specify which models and prompt types to use On the command prompt run: python main.py --models gpt-3.5-turbo gpt-4-turbo gpt-4o --prompt_types zero-shot few-shot cot
+You can specify which models and prompt types to use On the command prompt run: python main.py --models gpt-3.5-turbo gpt-4-turbo gpt-4o --prompt_types zero-shot few-shot